ElfSundae/AVDemo/README.md

 Capture photos with depth data and record video using the front and rear iPhone and iPad cameras.

+### AVCamBarcode: Using AVFoundation to Detect Barcodes and Faces

+This sample demonstrates how to use the AVFoundation capture API to detect barcodes and faces.

 ### AVCamFilter: Applying Filters to a Capture Stream

 https://developer.apple.com/documentation/avfoundation/cameras_and_media_capture/avcamfilter_applying_filters_to_a_capture_stream?language=objc